 Gubalowka sits at 1123 meters looking down on Zakopane directly above the town in the Tatra National Park.
 The trip to Gubalowka begins with a Zakopane cable car ride up the hill which is one of the best things to do in Zakopane.
 The Zakopane cable car takes 4 minutes and costs a bit over a euro.
 The ride up the hill is amazing as you ascend upwards through pine trees and the town slowly disappears beneath you.

-At the top of Gubalowka, you will find restaurants and bars.
+At the top of Gubalowka Hill, you will find restaurants, bars and spectacular views.
 The sun deck terrace is one of the most magnificent spots to have a drink, food or ice cream in all of Europe.
 A soft-serve ice cream is called Lodi.
 You will encounter machine’s everywhere selling Lodi in summer in Zakopane.
 The view from the top is amazing as it sweeps over the Tatra mountains.

 Snow covers the tops of the highest peaks even in summer.
 There is a smaller market at the top-selling all sorts of Polish handicrafts and souvenirs.
 The market seems to stretch forever on either side of the road at the top hill.

 You will be bombarded with the smell of grilled meats, hamburgers, and hot dogs while trying to avoid market stall holders trying to sell you anything and everything.
-For hikers, there are many trails leading off from the top of Gubalowka.
+For hikers, there are many trails leading off from the top of Gubalowka providing incredible views.
 In winter ski runs lead down the hill.

 Family travel tip: